CelineZhou99/SunnyLand/README.md

 2D platformer made with Unity.

 ## Launch Instructions
-1. Download the Setup file.
+1. Download the Setup file (NOTE: windows setup only)
-2. Follow the instructions in the setup.
+2. Follow the instructions in the setup
-3. Open up the game.
+3. Open up the game
 4. Have fun :)

 ## Gameplay